ALL ABOUT THE PROVISIONS TO BUY THE COMMERCIAL PROPERTY BY NRI IN INDIA:-

 2. Appoint a power of attorney who will be your personal legal counselor.
-He will also suggest to you all the matters related to real estate and all the other formalities because he is already an expert in the field.
-This method is officially used by many people because it is cost-efficient and effective.
+He will also suggest you all the matters related to real estate and all the other formalities because he is already an expertise in the field.
+This method is officially used by many people because it is cost efficient and effective.

 3. As he is already familiar with the India Laws and real estate market, he might be able to help you with the best deals as well.
 It is further suggested to appoint that particular General Power of Attorney (GPA) or Special Power of Attorney (SPA) whom you think is reliable because it will be easy to communicate.

-1. Foreign nationals (except for the citizens of Nepal and Bhutan) entering into the territory of India are required to carry valid passport/travel documents and a valid visa.
-Visas are for the purpose of tourism, entry, transit, conferences, business, and employment in India re-issued to foreign nationals by Indian Embassies and consulates abroad.
+1. Foreign nationals (except for the citizens of Nepal and Bhutan) entering into the territory of India are required to carry a valid passport/travel documents and a valid visa.
+Visas are for the purpose of tourism, entry, transit, conferences, business and employment in India re issued to foreign nationals by Indian Embassies and consulates abroad.

 2. Business visas may be issued for a period of 5 years, with multiple entry provisions.
 While a business visa is issued by an Indian Embassy abroad, it can be renewed/extended within India if the applicant so desires.

-3. A foreign national, holding a visa (other than a tourist visa) that is valid for a period exceeding 180 days, is required to be registered with FRRO within 15 days of arrival in India. change of purpose is not permitted to be changed.
+3. A foreign national, holding a visa (other the tourist visa) which is valid for a period exceeding 180 days, is required to be registered with FRRO within 15 days of arrival into India. change of purpose is not permitted to be changed.

 4. A Bank grantee is supposed to be provided